oracle-livelabs/apex/online-bookstore-app/16-additional-ui-enhancements/16-additional-ui-enhancements.md

     ![Click](images/16-5-18.2.png " ")

 ## Task 7: Enhance Home Page

+In this task, you will enhance the Home Page by updating the total book count label, repositioning the sorting option, and applying custom styling.
+These changes will improve the page layout and user experience.

 1. Navigate to the application homepage and select page **10- Search Books**.